 This plan is whole life based and is hooked up to an investment plan.
 A special license, other than a life insurance agents license is required for the agent to sell variable life insurance.
 This license is an N.A.S.D.
 License.

-There are many opinions as to what is the best permanent life plan to buy.
+There are many opinions as to what is the best permanent life insurance plan to buy.
 The life insurance companies also get very creative when designing a modified whole life plan.

 Some of them have a pretty low premium and at the same time have a break even point where cash values plus dividends equal total premium paid.
 This is the type I like and own.